Feilner/homebridge-plc/README.md

     - `1`: armed away from home
     - `2`: armed night
     - `3`: disarmed
+- `enablePolling`:  (optional) when set to `true` the current State of the security system will be polled.
+When disabled a set of the target system state will push it also as current system state.
+- `pollInterval` (optional) poll interval in seconds.
+Default value is `10` seconds.

 ### Valve as `PLC_Valve`
 valve configurable as generic valve, irrigation, shower head or water faucet